Monalipatel/Till_Business_Analyst_Homework_Assignment/README.md

 ### 4. Which variables have significant explanatory power on hybrid vehicle pricing?
 Which do not?
 Is this surprising?
 ### 5. How confident are you in your model's fit?
 Why?

-We have a dataset that contains nine columns: carid, vehicle, year, msrp, accelerate, mpg, mpgmpge, carclass, carclass_id. msrp could be a good variable to start with because higher numbers are expected to go higher.
+I have a dataset that contains nine columns: carid, vehicle, year, msrp, accelerate, mpg, mpgmpge, carclass, carclass_id. msrp could be a good variable to start with because higher numbers are expected to go higher.
 Though there are other factors like mpg or mpgmpge as well.
-But we will think about them later.
-We will fit the model where msrp will be expressed as a function of the weight. we have a coefficient of 9.5.
+But I will think about them later.
+I will fit the model where msrp will be expressed as a function of the weight and coefficient of 9.5.
 Let’s add a second variable and see how it affects the regression performance.
 I choose mpg and mpgmpge.
 In this new model, mpg is expressed as the function of both mpg and mpgmpge.
 The coefficient of weight is -2.49 which is very lower than before.

-we will visualize the result of the regression model.
-We will plot the regression line that is the fitted values or the predicted values with the confidence interval.
+I will visualize the result of the regression model.
+I will plot the regression line that is the fitted values or the predicted values with the confidence interval.

-we show a scatter of msrp versus accelerate.
-We get the impression that there is no straight line so it is not a good fit but if we show a scatter of mpg versus mpgmpge.
-We get the impression that a straight line provides a reasonably good fit.
+I show a scatter of msrp versus accelerate.
+I get the impression that there is no straight line so it is not a good fit but if I show a scatter of mpg versus mpgmpge.
+I get the impression that a straight line provides a reasonably good fit.